More about Cloud File Sharing

 - RioFS: RioFS is a lightweight utility written using C language.
 It is comparable to S3FS but has a few limitations: RioFS doesn’t support appending to file, doesn’t support fully POSIX-compliant file system interface, and it can’t rename folders.

-How to Mount an S3 Bucket as a Drive with S3FS
+How to Mount an Amazon S3 Bucket as a Drive with S3FS

-Mounting an S3 bucket using S3FS is a simple process: by following the steps below, you should be able to start experimenting with using S3 as a drive on your computer immediately.
+In this section, we’ll show you how to mount an Amazon S3 file system step by step.
+Mounting an Amazon S3 bucket using S3FS is a simple process: by following the steps below, you should be able to start experimenting with using Amazon S3 as a drive on your computer immediately.